 reduction in electricity consumption

-Rex House was identified by BNP Paribas Real Estate, The Crown Estate and Carbon Credentials as a site with significant potential to improve its energy and carbon performance.
+Rex House was identified by BNP Paribas Real Estate, The Crown Estate and Carbon Intelligence as a site with significant potential to improve its energy and carbon performance.
 A strategy was implemented to tune the energy performance of the building without reducing the quality of tenant experience, increasing its value within the St James portfolio as a result.

 The Smart Building Insight Programme uses innovative smart building technology to drive energy savings through site optimisation.
 A core goal of the project is improved wellbeing across the site, and there has already been a reduction in complaints and site call outs.